liferay/liferay-docs/discover/deployment/articles/05-upgrading-liferay/02-upgrading-social-office.markdown

   from templates,
   [click here](/discover/portal/-/knowledge_base/7-0/building-sites-from-templates).

-- **My Sites:** Social Office used a custom version of My Sites called Site Navigation.
-This was integrated into the Social Office Theme.
-Since Site Navigation isn't in @product-ver@, you should use My Sites instead.
-My Sites can be added to a custom theme or site template that lets users manage their site memberships.
-Also, site members can access the site using the new
-  @product-ver@ site navigator in the Product Menu.
+- **My Sites:** The Site Navigation app was Social Office's custom version of the My Sites app.
+It was integrated into Social Office's theme.
+Since the Site Navigation app isn't available for @product-ver@, you should use My Sites instead.
+As mentioned earlier, however, My Sites doesn't let users manage their site memberships by default.
+To enable this functionality, add My Sites to a custom theme or site template that enables it.
+For navigating sites, users can use the new @product-ver@ site navigator in the Product Menu.